Oysters Rockefeller

 INSTRUCTIONS

 Melt butter in a skillet.
 Saute the garlic for 2 minutes to infuse the butter.
 Place the bread crumbs in a mixing bowl and add half the garlic butter, set aside.
-To the remaining garlic butter in the skillet, add shallots and spinach, cook for 3 minutes until the spinach wilts.
-Deglaze the pan with Pernod.
-Season with salt and pepper, add a dash of red pepper sauce.
-Allow the mixture to cook down for a few minutes.
-Finish off the bread crumbs by mixing in olive oil, Parmesan and chervil, season with salt and pepper.
-Spoon 1 heaping teaspoon of the spinach mixture on each oyster followed by a spoonful of the bread crumb mixture.
+For the sauce, puree in a blender the following: 1 handful of cilantro leaves, 1 T. olive oil, 1 T. chopped garlic, 1 T. jalapeno jelly, 1 jalapeno with seeds, stems and veins removed.
+Finish off the bread crumbs by mixing in olive oil abnd Parmesan, season with salt and pepper.
+Spoon 1 teaspoon of the sauce mixture on each oyster followed by a spoonful of the bread crumb mixture.
 Sprinkle a baking pan amply with rock salt.
 Arrange the oysters in the salt to steady them.
 Bake in a preheated 450 degree F oven for 10 to 15 minutes until golden.
 Serve with lemon wedges and red pepper sauce.

 MIGNONETTE SAUCE